Automattic/jetpack/to-test.md

 ## 6.7

+### Block Editor

+We've made numerous changes to the infrastructure that will provide Jetpack blocks to the new Block editor in WordPress.
+We've added a first block, for the Markdown feature.
+You can test it by going to Posts > Add New on your site after installing the Gutenberg plugin, or switching to WordPress 5.0 Beta.

+Try adding the module to your posts, use it, switch between editing and previewing, and let us know what you think about it.

 ### Calypsoify

 If you are used to manage your site via the WordPress.com interface, you can now click on the "Plugins" link in Calypso and be redirected to a WordPress.com themed Plugins page in your site's dashboard (wp-admin).